 Here are a few places where using your keyword is highly recommended to get a higher ranking.

-The first priority where you must put your focus keyword is in the URL of your post.
+The priority where you must put your focus keyword is in the URL of your post.
 URL is the location of your page and putting a keyword in your URL tells exactly what the page is all about.

 Also, make sure that the length of the URL is 60 characters to ensure the right on-page eCommerce SEO practice.